cdavis369/vending-machine/README.md

-# vending-machine react-app
+# Vending Machine

-React vending machine router app - Springboard section 41.1
+A react app for Springboard section 41.1

 ## Available Scripts